Skip to content

 For the RNA-seq pipeline in this workshop, adding global constraints for sample and read prevents any ambiguous matching between the {sample}_{read} pattern in fastqc and the {sample} pattern in fastp.

-Conda environments per rule
+Software deployment per rule

 Snakemake can automatically create and activate a per-rule conda environment, pinning exact tool versions alongside the code: